 Frontline’s cash flow

-Before the 2015 merger of Frontline and Frontline 2012, the company didn’t pay any dividends to its shareholders.
-The first dividend after the merger was in December 2015.
+Before the 2015 merger of Frontline and Frontline 2012, the company did not pay any dividends to its shareholders.
+The first dividend after the merger was paid by Frontline in December 2015.